 Can you freeze these cookies?

-Yes, these raspberry cookies freeze well.
-Just bake and cool the cookies completely, then add to a plastic freezer bag or airtight container.
+Yes, they freeze very well.
+Just bake and cool completely, then place in a plastic freezer bag or airtight container.
 Store in the freezer for about 2 to 3 months.
 Let thaw completely then enjoying.

 The Wilton Spring Nonpareil Sprinkles area must for these cookies.
 For flavorings, I always use LorAnns Oils and I keep this box of 12 gel food coloring on hand.
 I love the assortment.
 Lastly, I go through parchment paper like crazy and buying them precut saves time.